-The school district consists of six buildings: Pleasant Avenue Elementary (pre-k, kindergarten and first grade); Glebe Street Elementary (second and third grades); Warren Street Elementary (fourth, fifth and sixth grades); Knox Junior High (seventh and eighth grades); Johnstown High School (ninth through twelfth grades); and Jansen Avenue School, which hosts new, creative and innovative educational programs, including The Learning Project and HFM BOCES Regional P-Tech (Pathways in Technology Early College High School) (external link).
+The school district consists of five buildings: Pleasant Avenue Elementary (prek, kindergarten and first grade); Warren Street Elementary (second, third and fourth grades); Knox Middle School (fifth, sixth and seventh grades); and Johnstown High School (eighth through twelfth grades); and Glebe Street School, which hosts the HFM BOCES Regional PTECH (Pathways in Technology Early College High School).

 All of our buildings are carefully maintained, with well-equipped media centers and computer labs.
-The Knox Junior High complex boasts the venerable Knox Field, an interscholastic stadium featuring lights and a field turf surface, suitable for a wide variety of athletic events.
-Johnstown High School hosts the district’s indoor pool, lighted tennis courts and the Johnstown High School Performing Arts Center, a stunning, modern, state-of-the-art auditorium for musical and theatrical events.
+The Knox complex boasts the venerable Knox Field, an interscholastic stadium featuring lights and a field turf surface, suitable for a wide variety of athletic events.
+Johnstown Senior High School hosts the district’s indoor pool, lighted tennis courts and the Johnstown Performing Arts Center, a stunning, modern, state-of-the-art auditorium for musical and theatrical events.

 About Our Community